 To follow the access rights example, your organization must follow your written policies.
 If an employee changes roles within your organization, you must appropriately adjust the access rights.

 Fieldwork also incorporates meeting with staff and engaging with the day-to-day business activities to assure appropriate compliance with standards, regulations, and organizational documents.

 Your auditor will often find missing documentation or have follow-up questions before finishing a report.
 For example, if they still needed an access rights review report, the auditor would request it now.

 If the auditor didn’t understand an employee’s answer when comparing it to the internal procedures, they might also request clarification.
 Most auditors will clear up confusion before submitting findings.

 This is the stage most people dread.
 Once your auditor reviews all the information presented and completes the testing, the auditor will issue a draft report.
 The draft report incorporates audit results.

-This will include their independent evaluation of your program’s strength, a detailed listing of weaknesses, and recommendations for a corrective action plan.
+This will include their independent evaluation of your program’s strengths, a detailed listing of weaknesses, and recommendations for a corrective action plan.

 Step 6: Issue Tracking